hjm1fb/OpenGL_Camera_Demo/README.md

 Now it has one Activity that shows "How to Use GLSurfaceView for Camera Preview " It also shows:
 1. How to Flip the View
-2. How to Capture the GLsurfaceView Screen
+2. How to Capture Screenshot of GLSurfaceView to bitmap

 This Demo is simple, some encapsulation should been done if you want to use code in this demo to build your production app. for example, 'cameraViewContainer' in the 'CameraGLSurfaceActivity' now is just FrameLayout, you could make it a custom view like real 'CameraViewContainer' and remove method like 'resizeSurfaceView' there.